I am wondering about contact lens diameter.

 On the other hand, if you purchase the cheapest priced contacts because they were low priced, you may be getting lesser quality, cheap contacts.
 When looking for inexpensive or cheap contact lenses online, look for known reputable manufacturers.
 Finding the lowest, rock bottom price usually does not equal the best quality.
 You could be putting your eyes at risk.
 When it comes to colored contacts, if you want the best we recommend Ciba’s Freshlook colors and colorblends contact lenses.”

-Hi there, I am a newbee contact lense wearer and my optometrist has prescribed a 14.5 diameter contact lense for me.
+Hi there, I am a newbie contact lens wearer and my optometrist has prescribed a 14.5 diameter contact lens for me.
 This seems HUGE around my eye and is +/- 3mm larger than my cornea area.
 I asked him if I can have a smaller one rather (as a friend told me it looks like I have a fake eye) and apparently the smallest I can go is to a 14 diameter, which wouldn’t be worth it.
 Just want to check before I take his word on it.

 Now it’s your chance, leave some comments below!